9 minsPublished on 3/23/2023

 A crypto wallet stores your public and private keys

-In other words, you can share your public key with anyone who wants to transfer crypto assets to you, but your private keys are strictly for your eyes only.
+In other words, you can share your public key with anyone who wants to transfer crypto assets to you, but you should never share your private keys.

 Depending on how a crypto wallet stores a user’s private keys, wallets can be categorized under four broad categories: hot wallets, cold wallets, custodial wallets, and non-custodial wallets.
 These will be explained in more detail later in the article.